-Any individual leaving their place of residence must wear a face covering over the nose and mouth, when in any enclosed public space unless the individual is unable to medically tolerate a face covering.
+All residents must wear a face covering over the nose and mouth, even when in any enclosed public space unless the individual is unable to medically tolerate a face covering.
 Employers must require face coverings to be worn when employees cannot consistently maintain six feet of separation from other individuals in the workplace, and consider face shields when employees cannot consistently maintain three feet of separation from other individuals in the workplace.
 Employers must provide non-medical grade face coverings to their employees.

 For more information, visit www.michigan.gov/Coronavirus.

-Residents are strongly encouraged to wear face coverings and may be required to in certain settings.
+All residents are required to wear a face covering in all indoor businesses and public indoor spaces, unless alone.
 All businesses must implement a Preparedness Plan, limit on-premises capacity to 50 people, require workers to wear masks, and encourage customers to do so.